The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

 \end{proposition} We see that, while we incur the desired logarithmic dependence on $1/\beta$, in contrast to \eqref{eq:subgaussian}, it \emph{multiplies} the dimension $d$.
 Other simple strategies for aggregating the bucket means, such as the geometric or coordinate-wise median, suffer from the same deficiency.

-In 2017, Lugosi and Mendelson~\cite{LugosiM19a} proposed a variant of what is now called a \emph{combinatorial center}.\footnote{To better capture the chronology of this rapidly evolving research area, we reference the original 2017 appearance on this result on arXiv, rather than~\cite{LugosiM19a}'s 2019 publication.} This can be seen as a refinement of the simple median: it seeks to find a point which is close to a majority of the bucket means \emph{in every univariate projection}.
+In 2017, Lugosi and Mendelson~\cite{LugosiM17, LugosiM19a} proposed a variant of what is now called a \emph{combinatorial center}.
+This can be seen as a refinement of the simple median: it seeks to find a point which is close to a majority of the bucket means \emph{in every univariate projection}.
 More formally, we have the following definition. \begin{definition}[Definition 5.2 of \cite{HopkinsLZ20}] A point $\nu \in \R^d$ is a $(\gamma, \lambda)$-combinatorial center of $Y_1, \dots, Y_k \in \R^d$ if for all unit vectors $v \in \R^d$,

 \end{definition}